christinabuencamino/winter-2021-codefest-submissions-certified-couch-potatoes/README.md

 - CYC02 Chan Cindy
 - clare-lee Lee Clare
 - ahmdaa Abdalla Ahmed
-- Arifa-B Baksh Arifa
+- Arifa-B Arifa Baksh
-- christinabuencamino Buencamino Christina
+- marytang87 Tang Mary

 ### Group info (check all that apply - add an X in the [ ])
 - [ ] We are a Daedalus Google Mentorship group